 Notes

-- Store this vegan puttanesca in an airtight container in the fridge for up to three days.
+- Store this puttanesca sauce without anchovies in an airtight container in the fridge for up to five days.

 Nutrition